jlema3/jsd-class-repo/whiteboarding-fundamentals/README.md

 - **Pseudocode:** Before you dive into the code, write out pseudocode, or at the very least, list out the steps you are going to take.
 Not only will this give you a guide to refer back to while you code, but it can help you spot mistakes in your logic before you start coding.
 Again, this ties back to the ability for your interviewer to understand your overall thought process.

+- **Sequence, Selection and Iteration:**  Use generic words to convey the sequence such as: GET,SET,PRINT,SUBTRACT,ADD.
+Same goes for selection such as IF/THEN/ELSE/ENDIF and for iterations such as LOOP/DO/ENDLOOP, WHITE/THEN/ENDHILE.

 If you can't finish a question, that's ok!
 It's more important that you show the interviewer how you approached the problem and to give them a good idea of how you code.

 > Check: Ask the students what they should do if they get stuck while they are coding on the whiteboard.